 “ALL ABOARD WHO’S COMIN’ ABOARD!”

 “The game has ended.
-We’ve received his message.
-Let’s be on our way home,” Oscar proclaimed to his family.
+Let’s go home,” Oscar proclaimed to his family.

 “No!
-I want to touch the horsey, the dark one there!” she protested as the man picked her up and stepped out of the way so William could take his teary-eyed mother’s offer of a hug.
+I want to pat the horsey, the dark one there!” she protested as her father picked her up and stepped out of the way so William could take his teary-eyed mother’s offer of a hug.

-She kissed his cheek, broke their hug, and wiped an eye.
-“N-now you make sure to... to listen to your master... and be safe.”
+Kissing his cheek, she broke their hug and wiped an eye.
+“Listen to your master…and be safe.”
 Trembling as she released more tears, she added, “We’ll send letters.”

-She kissed his cheek and hugged him again.
-“Remember, I love you... we all love you.”
+She hugged him again.
+“And remember, I love you…we all love you.”

-Forcing himself away from his mother, he faced his watery-eyed oldest sister, and after he hugged her and kissed her cheek, she whispered, “I hope you find what you’re seeking.
-Don’t forget about me... about us.”
+Forcing himself away from his mother, he faced his watery-eyed oldest sister, and after he hugged her and kissed her cheek, she whispered, “I hope you find what you’re seeking, and I hope you won’t forget about me…about us.”

 With the lump in his throat making his voice lower, he said, “Alice, I can’t forget you,” and as he wiped his eyes with the sleeve of his jacket, added, “This salty air is hard on the eyes, yes?”